ProofOfInnocence/privacy-pools-v1-relayer/README.md

   4. `main.ts` The entry file of the application will take in your module bundle and create an app instance using the NestFactory provided by Nest.
 - Services:
   1. `gas-price.ts` update gas prices
-  2. `offchain-price.ts` update the exchange rate
-  3. `provider.ts` add-on for working with ethers js
+  2. `provider.ts` add-on for working with ethers js
 - Types: types for the application
 - Utilities: helpers functions